Starboww/Broadcast/README.md

 # Broadcast
-A app that will broadcast your message to all nearby users of  the app
+A app that will broadcast your message to all nearby users of  the app  use have to use pincode/zipcode of your area for using the app

 # Libraries used
 -> Coroutines